+If the WDT oscillator is disabled, the WDT clock may still come from the instruction clock and operate in the same manner except that in the halt state the WDT may stop counting and lose its protecting purpose.
+In this situation the logic can only be restarted by external logic.
 If the device operates in a noisy environment, using the on-chip RC oscillator (WDT OSC) is strongly recommended, since the HALT will stop the system clock.